wkande/noditor-docs/README.md

 # Noditor Docs

-<div style="font-size:medium;color:purple;margin-bottom:20px;">This repo is under development.
+<div style="font-size:medium;color:purple;margin-bottom:20px;">This repo is under consideration for development.
 Please do not implement Noditor v2 at this time.</div>

 Noditor is a self-host open source monitoring system for frontend and backend applications.
 There are two components to Noditor as a monitoring system.